cdr6934/cdr6934/README.md

 # About Me
 A data scientist / software engineer who enjoys working with data and solving problems.
-Of this work,
+Of this work, I enjoy a number of different things as you will iscover below.
+Most of them I have loved for years and thus continue to enjoy their appeal.

 ### 🔭 I’m currently working on ...